 Control Nutsedge Organically

-Do you have a shiny green "grass" that grows faster than the rest of your lawn and sticks out like a sore thumb?
-Does it look like the image below?
-If so, it's actually not a grass, it's a sedge.
-Nutsedge
+Have you noticed a shiny green "grass" that grows faster than the rest of your lawn and sticks out like a sore thumb?
+Does it look like the image above?
+If so, it's actually not a grass.
+It's a sedge, Nutsedge.
+One of the most distinguishing characteristics of this plant, is its triangular stem.

 What is a Sedge Doing in Your Lawn?

-Sedges are plants that are typically best adapted to growing in poorly drained and tight swamp soils.
-I usually see nutsedge at its worst when the soil is poorly drained and/or compacted.
+Sedges are plants that are typically best adapted to growing in poorly-drained and tight swamp soils.
+I usually see Nutsedge at its worst when an area is overly saturated or there is Compacted Soil.

 How to Control Nutsedge in Your Lawn

-There is no great organic control for killing nutsedge in your lawn - other than pulling them very carefully when they're just starting to sprout in the spring.
-Do this when the soil is moist and you can work to get the entire root including the little nutlet - you'll know it when you see it.
-If you don't get the entire root parts, the nutsedge will continue to return.
-But, if you can pull a majority of it effectively, and have healthy strong competitive grasses that you mow nice and high, pulling is one place to start.
+There is no perfect organic method for killing Nutsedge in your lawn, other than pulling them very carefully when they're just starting to sprout in the Spring.
+Do this when the soil is moist and you can work to get the entire root including the little nutlet (you'll know it when you see it).
+If you don't get the entire root, the Nutsedge will continuously return.
+However, if you can pull a majority of it effectively, and have healthy strong competitive grasses that you mow nice and high, pulling is one place to start.

 Treating Nutsedge (the symptom) with Chemicals

-There are chemicals available to kill nutsedge without killing your grass.
-When you use a chemical it's important to remember that you're not doing anything to address the real cause of the problem, you're just treating the sypmtom (the nutsedge).
-Some chemicals suppress it and others are more effective at killing it.
-If you're going to use a chemical, you might as well use one that is more likely to kill it.
-I'm not familiar with all the options but know that Sedgehammer is one that's been around for a while.
+There are chemicals available to kill Nutsedge without killing your grass.
+When you use a chemical it's important to remember that you're not doing anything to address the real cause of the problem, you're just treating the symptom, which is the Nutsedge.
+Some chemicals suppress it, while others are more effective at killing it.
+If you're going to use a chemical, you might as well use one that has a better chance at killing it.
+While there are a multitude of options available, Sedgehammer is the product we are most familiar with and has been around a long time.

 Don't Treat the Symptom, Treat the Cause

-When you use a chemical, you're treating the symptom of the problem (the nutsedge) and not doing anything to address the root cause of the problem (poor soil that holds water for extended periods of time).
-The best way to start to eliminate nutsedtge organically is to eliminate the conditions that are causing it to thrive - poorly drained soil.
+When you use a chemical, you're treating the symptom of the problem, the Nutsedge, and not doing anything to address the root cause of the problem.
+The true issue is poor soil that holds water for extended periods of time.
+The best way to start to eliminate Nutsedge organically is to eliminate the conditions that are causing it to thrive, which are moist and compacted soil.

-It's possible that you might need to redo your lawn and put in physical drain pipes, but we've had success doing multiple applications of Aerify Plus on lawns to help improve the drainage and reduce nutsedge pressure.
-It's not an instant fix by any means but we've seen a gradual decrease in the nutsedge level where we've done multiple aerivy plus applications over the course of a few seasone.
-I'd to 2-3 treatments in the spring and another 2-3 in the fall.
+It's possible that you might need to physically put drain pipes in your lawn to help with congested water.
+We've also had success doing multiple applications of our product Liquid Aerator to help improve the drainage and allow the soil to better circulate air and water.
+It's not an instant fix by any means, but we've seen a gradual decrease in the Nutsedge level where we've done multiple applications over the course of a few seasons.
+I would recommend 2-3 treatments in the Spring and another 2-3 in the Fall.
+Alternatively, you can sign up for our Liquid Aeration service and we will come and professionally aerate your lawn.

 Thicken Your Lawn

 The best defense against any type of weed is a thick healthy lawn.
-In addition to improving your soil and it's drainage, you might want to consider overseeding to thicken up your lawn.
-Slice Overseeding is one great way to do this.
+In addition to improving your soil and it's drainage, you might want to consider overseeding or Slice Seeding to thicken up your lawn.
+Adding better quality grass seed will help your lawn look better, stay greener, and need less water than the older grasses that likely populate your lawn now.
+Call or email us if you have any questions we can help you with.